zalandoresearch/JaxRK/README.md

 JaxRK is a library for working with (vectors of) RKHS elements and RKHS operators using [JAX](https://github.com/google/jax) for automatic differentiation.
 This library includes implementations of [kernel transfer operators](https://arxiv.org/abs/1712.01572) and [conditional density operators](https://arxiv.org/abs/1905.11255).

 ## Installation
+First you have to make sure to have jax and jaxlib installed.
+Please follow the (JAX installation instructions)[https://github.com/google/jax] depending on whether you want a CPU or GPU/TPU installation.
+After that you only need
 ```
 $ pip install jaxrk
 ```